 "The promise was to entrust the Night onto the remaining members of the house, those bastards of hunt were very thorough…..but someone managed to escape the hunters pursuit"

-"Astra, brace yourself,!"
+"Astra, brace yourself!"

 "Accept your destiny!"

-The shadows grew deeper and danced Odin felt numerous gazes from indescribable and infinite heights land upon him, his aura flaring in response to an such an extent it caused the air to shake and the world to brace itself, the stars above Duskfall shone with such a brilliance they seemed to Pierce the veil of twilight that covers the city.
+Odin laughed manically as he flared his presence even more in response to an such an extent it caused the air to shake and the world to brace itself as to shield Astra from the prying eyes , the stars above Duskfall shone with such a brilliance they seemed to Pierce the veil of twilight that covered the city.